-Add a Benchmark and cumulative data
+Add a benchmark and cumulative data

-To go back to our example, we can use the cumulative data to show progress of the sales team per month.
+To go back to our example, we can use the cumulative data to show the progress of the sales team per month.
 Our X-axis represents the months while the Y-axis represents the total amount closed in USD.
 We've stacked our chart per agent.

 With the cumulative data, we can easily see the great progression of the team over the months.